(Note: This essay launched The American Redoubt movement. It was first posted on March 28, 2011. It was last updated on March 24, 2021)

 - Congregants with a conservative outlook, modest dress, humble attitudes, and avoidance of worldly trappings.

-My initial list has about 25 Reformed churches that I’ve either attended or that have been recommended to me.
+My initial list had just 25 churches that I’ve either visited or that have been recommended to me.
+This list has gradually grown to almost 50 churches.

 - Valley Life Community Church, Meridian